 If the first three methods seem a little antiquated to you and you are wondering how to keep track of spending in the digital age, then consider a Keep Track of Money app.

 A Track Spending app can be a very handy way to track and budget spending.
 The best apps for tracking spending offer an easy, hands-off approach to your finances (which is why I don’t necessarily think they are the best…and I get more into that in a minute!).

 Often hailed as the best app to track spending, Mint is a one-stop-app for your finances.
-It connects your bank accounts, credit cards and loans, categorizes your transactions automatically and even allows you to set budgets and goals.
+The expense tracking app connects your bank accounts, credit cards and loans, categorizes your transactions automatically and even allows you to set budgets and savings goals.
 Other features are access to your credit score, reminders to pay upcoming bills and a calculation of your net worth (one of the important Money Numbers you should know!).